ShinniUwU/Injekta/README.md

 # Injekta

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 **Injekta** is a Discord bot built with TypeScript designed to help manage and track Hormone Replacement Therapy (HRT) injections.
-It logs injection data (alternating between 'Right' and 'Left' legs), automatically keeps only the last 5 records per user, and sends weekly reminders—all integrated with a **self-hosted PostgreSQL database** for persistent data storage.
+It logs injection data (alternating between 'Right' and 'Left' legs), tracks medication and dose, supports flexible cadences (e.g., every 3.5 days, 10 days, or monthly), automatically keeps only the last 5 records per user, and sends reminders—all integrated with a **self-hosted PostgreSQL database** for persistent data storage.

 ## Features

-- **Simple Logging:** Log injections easily using the `/injection` command with button confirmation.
+- **Simple Logging:** Log injections easily using the `/injection` command with button confirmation; optionally record medication name and dose (mg).
 - **Automatic Leg Alternation:** The bot automatically determines whether the 'Right' or 'Left' leg is next based on your previous log.
-- **Log History:** View your last 5 injection logs using `/checklogs`.
+- **Log History:** View your last 5 injection logs using `/checklogs` (now includes medication and dose).
 Older logs are automatically removed.
 - **Stats Tracking:** Check your total logged injections and current weekly streak with `/stats`.
 - **Scheduling & Reminders:**
-  - Set a global injection schedule (day, time, timezone) using `/setinjectionschedule` (Admin-only).
+  - Set a global injection schedule (day, time, timezone, interval) using `/setinjectionschedule` (Admin-only) with non-weekly cadences like every 3.5 days or every 10/30 days.
-  * Receive automatic reminders 1 hour before the scheduled time in a designated channel.
+  * Receive automatic reminders 1 hour before the scheduled time in a designated channel, including medication name and dose.
   * Receive a prompt in the designated channel when it's time to log your injection.
+- **Hormone Test Reminders:** Set monthly (or custom interval) E/T lab reminders starting from a chosen date using `/sethormonetest`.
+- **Dosing Helpers:** Convert syringe units to mg with `/convertunits` (requires vial concentration).
 - **Log Deletion:**
     - Users can delete their own latest log (or a specific one by ID) using `/deletemylog` (with confirmation).
     - Admins can delete any specific log entry for any user using `/admindeletelog`.